 Ending Rate of Return on Premature Closures Act

-1. The electric utility regulatory agency shall develop rules and procedures to ensure that the owners of an electric generation facility shall not receive guaranteed rate of return on capital investments of stranded bonds or capital costs for the early retirement of such facility.
+1. The electric utility regulatory agency shall develop rules and procedures to ensure that the owners of an electric generation facility shall not receive guaranteed rate of return on capital investments of stranded bonds, capital, or decommissioning costs for the early retirement of such facility.

-2. Utilities shall continue to earn a rate of return on fully depreciated assets by extending their depreciation schedule to include operation in excess of their estimated useful life.
+2. Utilities shall continue to earn a full rate of return on fully depreciated assets by extending their depreciation schedule to include operation in excess of their depreciation schedule established by the commission in the original or subsequent rate application.

 Each section, paragraph, and portion of each paragraph of this Act is severable.
 If one or more sections, paragraphs, or portions of one or more paragraphs of this Act are held invalid on their face or as applied to particular facts, then the remaining portions and applications of the Act shall be given full effect to the greatest extent practicable.